mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

     - Data noise, model noise (dropout)

 1. Park, Taesung, Alexei A. Efros, Richard Zhang, and Jun-Yan Zhu.
 "Contrastive Learning for Unpaired Image-to-Image Translation." arXiv preprint arXiv:2007.15651 (2020).
+- Contrastive loss (Same patch of input - output are +ve and rest of the patches are -ve example)
+- Trains the encoder parts more!
+(Fig 1, 2) ; Decoders train only on adversarial losses.
+- Contribution in loss (SimCLR) kinda motivation